D-Sen/proj1-woc/README.md

 ### Requirements:
 A standard computer screen - not optimized for phone or tablet screens! <br />
 Web Browser up to date to 2020 standards and all page script elements allowed. <br />
+The map~area selection will not function correctly when the map size is less than 650 pixels.

 ## Getting Started: